 If the engine doesn’t stop after moving the stop switch to the off position, move the choke to the cold start position.
 This causes the engine to stall.
 You may have to get your weeder checked to identify any issue with the stop switch.

-How to start cordless and corded weed eater
+How to start a cordless and corded weed eater

 If you’re using a cordless weed eater, you must first install the battery pack in the powerhead.
 Make sure it’s fully charged and fitted correctly in the power head’s battery pack.